strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

 Editing an Organisation
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can edit an organisation's details through the organisation tab, by following these steps:
+If you have the 'Organisation Management' role you can edit a provider organisation's details through the organisation tab, by following these steps:

 1. Navigate to the Organisation tab.